zer0sh0t/zer0sh0t.github.io/_posts/2021-04-06-on-the-measure-of-intelligence.markdown

 |**skill-acquistion efficiency(0-10)**|8|2|
 |**innate priors**|present|absent|

-This post is inspired by [François Chollet's On the measure of intelligence](https://arxiv.org/pdf/1911.01547.pdf)
+This post is a tl;dr of [François Chollet's On the measure of intelligence](https://arxiv.org/pdf/1911.01547.pdf)